OpenZeppelin/stylus-test-helpers/README.md

 ### Usage

-You can import `motsu` from crates.io by adding the following line to your `Cargo.toml`.
+You can import `motsu` from crates.io by adding the following lines to your `Cargo.toml`.
-For `motsu` to work correctly, `stylus-sdk` should **not** have a default `hostio-caching` feature enabled, like:
+For `motsu` to work correctly, `stylus-sdk` should **not** have a default `hostio-caching` feature enabled.

 ```toml
 [dev-dependencies]